 My primary focus is technical and professional writing.
 However, I also teach general writing courses that are less technical in nature.
 Having spent over 20 years in industry as a professional writer, I tend to think about how I can help students become stronger writers in the workplace.
 I also believe that, in becoming stronger writers, students should enjoy the process.
 So I try to structure my classes in a way that allows students to improve their writing skills while writing about topics that interest them.

-My other writing interests include screenwriting, of which I am still a growing and, hopefully, promising student.
-I have written a couple of screenplays and begun countless others.
+My other writing interests include screenwriting, which was my motivation to earn my MFA in Writing for the Screen and Stage and to create a screenwriting course at WPI.
+I have written several screenplays and begun countless others.
 I can only hope someday to see one of them play out on screen.